 Pocahontas is a 1995 Disney film based on the English written history of the colonization era about a princess of the Powhatan tribe.
-In the animated movie, Pocahontas’s personification is idealized, with delicate physical features while maintaining Native American characteristics.
+In the animated movie, Pocahontas’ personification is idealized, with delicate physical features while maintaining Native American characteristics.

 Artistic representations of Pocahontas are endless, from paintings to sculptures, from film to written novels.
 She is the main character in stories of colonization and seems to represent both sides of the tale.
 The Western view of history gained ground since the movie industry began to depict the character.
-Just recently, the keepers of the oral tradition of the Powhatan tribe have raised their voices to speak an alternative truth of Pocahontas’s story.
+Just recently, the keepers of the oral tradition of the Powhatan tribe have raised their voices to speak an alternative truth of Pocahontas’ true story.

 This colored engraving can shed some light on how Pocahontas would have appeared as a young girl and later as an adult.
-The engraving is based on watercolors painted by John White, an English artist, and explorer who lived among native Virginians in 1585-86, roughly a decade before Pocahontas’s birth.
+The engraving is based on watercolors painted by John White, an English artist and explorer who lived among native Virginians in 1585-1586, roughly a decade before Pocahontas’ birth.
 According to White’s images and related text, a Powhatan girl wore no clothing before puberty.
 From about the age of 12 years old, she wore a deerskin skirt, perhaps decorated with beads or carved with figures from nature.
 Powhatan women also adorned themselves with tattoos and body paint derived from roots, as well as necklaces, bracelets, and earrings strung with freshwater pearls, shell beads, copper, animal teeth, or beads of bone.

 Moreover, as a child, considering the position Matoaka held in the tribe, she never wandered around the wilds unsupervised, as she is depicted in doing so in many stories.

-Captain John Smith was not quite honored among the English community.
+Captain John Smith was not quite honored by the English community.
 He was a survivor, used to a hard life, not a hero as it is depicted in films.
 He led different positions among the colonists, and while he conducted an expedition throughout the region, he was captured by the Powhatan tribe.
-What happened there was what gave him an important position in the Pocahontas story.
+What happened there was what gave him an important position in the Pocahontas true story.

 Smith was brought to the Powhatan chief, Pocahontas’s father.
 Most historians believe that the Powhatan people conducted an adoption ceremony, welcoming Smith into their community and the captain did not understand this.
 Also, historians believe Pocahontas was too young to be around at the ceremony, as children were not allowed to be present.

-Smith’s book encouraged the prototype of Pocahontas that artists copied incessantly.
+Smith’s book created the prototype of the Disney Pocahontas that artists copied incessantly.
 Some representations came to be after the publication of the book, but it wasn’t until the early 19th century that her status as a mythic figure took flight.
 This sandstone carving in the U.S. Capitol Rotunda is a great example.
 By 1825, the rescue of Smith had been popularized in romantic novels, biographical dictionaries, and dramas such as The Indian Princess.

-It had also become entwined in the founding of the American republic, befitting a subject for the capitol building.
+It had also become entwined in the founding of the American Republic, befitting a subject for the Capitol building.
 Sculptor Antonio Capellano made his relief simple and bold to ensure the story was readily identifiable in the sculpture’s location high above the western door of the rotunda.

-This monumental, 12×17 foot mural, received a prestigious commission in 1836 and the author researched the subject with interest.
+This monumental, 12 x 17 feet (5.18 x 3.66) mural, received a prestigious commission in 1836 and the author researched the subject with interest.
 However, the scant historical record and, more critically, Chapman’s cultural prejudices led to a largely imaginary scene.
 Chapman was a Virginian and may have chosen the subject, in part, to respond to New Englanders of the day who argued that their “Pilgrim” forefathers established the moral foundations of the Republic.

 This engraving is the only known portrait of Pocahontas rendered from life.
-During her stay in England, Dutch engraver Simon van de Passe captured her likeness giving to us the probably most accurate representation of Pocahontas.
+During her stay in England, Dutch engraver Simon van de Passe captured her likeness giving us probably the most accurate representation of her.
 It was the first of many depictions of Pocahontas intended to demonstrate the success of Christianity over “savage” Native Americans.
 The Virginia Company likely commissioned the engraving with this in mind, hoping to attract more colonists and investors.
 Therefore, the intention of this engraving was to promote the impression of Pocahontas as a European princess, attributing to her royal symbolism.

 Pocahontas had a short life, as she was only 21 years old when her life ended in Gravesend, England.
 The reason remains a mystery, as there are contradictory sources about it.
 The majority of English texts stated that Pocahontas contracted a disease.
 The Native American oral tradition is that the Virginia Company poisoned her.
 Having contradictory sources makes the enigma of Pocahontas more intriguing and captivating.

 The truth is we know very little about Pocahontas.
-She never kept a diary, wrote a letter, or gave anyone her life story.
+She never kept a diary, wrote a letter, or told anyone her real-life story.
 The tribal oral traditions seem to be the most accurate representation of her own voice.
 What we know about her from artistic representations and novels seems to be part of a fantastic storyteller and political interest tradition.
 Her image changes considerably through time and even her name was a source of confusion.
 What we certainly know is that her persona is an important figure in the history of America for both Native American and English narrations.